• Skip to main content

 Ingredients

-• 1 cup of salt use whatever kind you prefer whether it be kosher, table or sea salt
+• 1 cup coarse salt use whatever kind you prefer whether it be kosher, flake or sea salt

 Instructions